McCoyGroup/Peeves/docs/Peeves/Peeves/Doc/Writers/DocWriter.md

 ```
 Returns the parent object for docs purposes
 - `:returns`: `_`
-    >No description...
+    >

 <a id="Peeves.Peeves.Doc.Writers.DocWriter.resolve_parent" class="docs-object-method">&nbsp;</a>
 ```python
 resolve_parent(self, check_tree=True):
 ```
 Resolves the "parent" of obj.
 By default, just the module in which it is contained.
 Allows for easy skipping of pieces of the object tree,
 though, since a parent can be directly added to the set of
 written object which is distinct from the module it would
 usually resolve to.
 Also can be subclassed to provide more fine grained behavior.
+- `:returns`: `_`
+    >
 - `obj`: `Any`
-    >No description...
-- `:returns`: `_`
-    >No description...
+    >

 <a id="Peeves.Peeves.Doc.Writers.DocWriter.children" class="docs-object-method">&nbsp;</a>
 ```python